Arrival and Orientation

 American citizens do not require a visa to enter Germany for the purpose of study.
 Students will receive full assistance with the process of applying for and obtaining the required certificate of residency.
 Students who are not U.S. citizens should consult the German consulate

 for information regarding visa requirements.
 Bard College Berlin will provide required institutional documentation needed for visa applications of non-U.S. citizens who are admitted to the program.

-Bard in Berlin students studying abroad for the spring 2014 semester will live in pre-selected shared apartments.
-The apartments are arranged by the program, fully furnished, and are within walking distance of the U-Bahn Pankow stop.
-Their prime location makes for an easy commute to campus and the city center.
+Bard Abroad in Berlin students live in pre-selected shared apartments.
+The apartments are arranged by the program, fully furnished, and are within walking distance of campus.
+Their prime location makes for an easy commute into the city center.
 All Bard first-year students participating in the Begin in Berlin program live in the dormitories at Bard College Berlin.